dantso/flask_pulumi_aws_eks/README.md

 Use url1 and url2 from output to navigate to flask applications

 ## Notes
 Consul was not included in this project as now.
 In the future consul will be implemented as well.
+Comments will be added in a future update as well.